JSubelj/g910-gkey-macro-support/README.md

 hotkeys are listed in [supported_keys.txt](docs/supported_keys.txt)):
  * `"typeout"` - Typeout syntax is same as you would type text out (ex. "tyPe Me Out!")
  * `"shortcut"` - Shortcuts are separated by a plus sign (ex. "ctrl+alt+f4")
- * `"run"` - Run has the same syntax as you would type a program in CLI (ex. "firefox")
+ * `"run"` - Run has the same syntax as you would type a program in command line (ex. "firefox")
  * `"nothing"` - If `hotkey_type` is set to `"nothing"` then "do" key need not exist or can be anything.

 ## Contribution and requests
 I am developing this software for personal use (for now).
 If you have any recommendations, complaints, anything you want to see included, open an issue and I will gladly try to add it.
-To view state of current features you can checkout the [TODO](TODO.md) file.
+To view the state of current features you can checkout the [TODO](TODO.md) file.

 ### Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED,